vmware/terraform-provider-avi/website/docs/d/avi_healthmonitor.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `description` - User defined description for the object.
+* `disable_quickstart` - During addition of a server or healthmonitors or during bootup, avi performs sequential health checks rather than waiting for send-interval to kick in, to mark the server up as soon as possible.
 * `dns_monitor` - Dict settings for healthmonitor.
 * `external_monitor` - Dict settings for healthmonitor.
 * `failed_checks` - Number of continuous failed health checks before the server is marked down.